garetht/amanar/README.md

 ## Supported Output Applications and Formats
 - Datagrip (tested with 2017.2)
-- Intellij IDEA Databases (in theory)
+- Intellij IDEA Databases (tested with 2019.1)
-- IntelliJ Run Configurations (tested with 2017.2)
+- IntelliJ Run Configurations (tested with 2017.2 and 2019.1)
 - Querious 2
-- Sequel Pro (tested with 1.1.1)
+- Sequel Pro (tested with 1.1.2)
 - Postico (tested with 1.2.2)
 - Shell script environment variable exports (tested with Bash)
 - JSON